Local Access Forum members

 A farmer, farming land in the White Peak and Dark Peak area of the Peak District National Park.

-Edwina is the Chief Executive of Bakewell and Eyam Community Transport, and has also worked voluntarily for them for several years.
-She has also worked for the YHA, and has served in various roles for Girlguiding in Derbyshire and is Midlands Region DofE co-ordinator.
+Edwina is currently working for an organisation that supports people with learning disabilities in North East Derbyshire and is also active in Duke of Edinburgh as a supervisor and assessor.
+She was formerly the Chief Executive of Bakewell and Eyam Community Transport and has also worked voluntarily for them for several years.
+She has also worked for the Youth Hostels Association and has served in various roles for Girlguiding in Derbyshire.
 A keen walker, cyclist and fell runner, she is also very much part of the local Youlgrave community, and comes from a farming background.

 Richard has lived near the Peak District for over 35 years and has been a frequent visitor to the National Park as a sightseeing visitor, a keen walker and occasional driver on the historic unsurfaced roads.
 He is very keen that all user groups have fair access to the countryside, and so has been involved with the Stanage Forum steering group representing the Green Lane Association (GLASS).